Cambridge Law entry requirements are high, but this is to be expected for a university of Cambridge’s calibre.

 If you are a mature student applying to a mature college, you should note that the Cambridge Law entry requirements differ slightly for mature students, and mature candidates should contact the college they wish to apply to for more information on procedures.

+Submitted work is only a requirement for a few colleges.
+These colleges are Lucy Cavendish, St Edmund’s and Wolfson.
 They usually ask for examples of written work prior to the interview.
 These will be essays from school or college.

 What are Cambridge Law admissions tutors looking for?